nectra-xyz/nectra-core/README.md

 - Idle nUSD deposited into the Savings Account
 - Temporarily withdrawing nUSD from Savings Account yield generation strategies

-After the liquidation, the underlying collateral is sold to return the system to the original state, in addition to fees received.
-The liquidation penalty is earned by the Treasury Pool.
+After the liquidation, the underlying collateral is sold to return the system to its original state, in addition to fees received.
+The liquidation penalty is earned by the Savings Account Module.
 The cBTC reward received by the liquidator can be calculated as:

 **Public Liquidations**

 Individuals can use their nUSD (or nUSD acquired through other sources) to perform liquidations.
 Users receive an equivalent amount of cBTC and a share of the liquidation penalty.
 The amount of cBTC received from a self-funded liquidation can be calculated using:

 $$
-\text{cBTC\_Received} = \frac{ \text{nUSD\_to\_fix\_LTV}}{\text{Price}} + \text{Penalty\_cBTC} \times \text{85%}
+\text{cBTCReceived} = \frac{ \text{nUSDtoFixLTV}}{\text{Price}} + \text{PenaltycBTC} \times \mathrm{85%}
 $$

-While the liquidator will be fully reimbursed for their nUSD in the form of cBTC, the value of the cBTC reward they receive from the penalty cBTC is capped at $5 in value.
+While the liquidator will be fully reimbursed for their nUSD in the form of cBTC, the value of the cBTC reward they receive from the penalty cBTC is capped at $5.

 **Flash and Liquidate**

 The "flash mint" function allows users to perform public liquidations without having the required nUSD.
 The acquired cBTC is then swapped for nUSD through a DEX to repay the borrowed amount.
 The liquidator's reward is a portion of the liquidation penalty, minus any DEX fees, slippage incurred during the cBTC-to-nUSD swap, and the flash mint fee.
 The remaining portion of the penalty is allocated to the Savings Account module.
 The liquidator's reward is calculated as:

 $$
-\text{cBTC\_Received} = \text{Penalty\_cBTC}\times \text{85%}-\text{Swap\_Loss}-\text{Flash\_Fee}
+\text{cBTCReceived} = \text{PenaltycBTC}\times \text{85%}-\text{SwapLoss}-\text{FlashFee}
 $$

 ## Socialized Liquidations

 As a last resort, if a position approaches the point of going underwater (95.2% LTV), its debt and collateral can be proportionally distributed to other positions in the system based on their existing debt.

 This debt-share distribution helps prevent cascading liquidation issues.
-A reward of nUSD at a fixed value of $5 is added to the liquidated positions’ debt before redistribution and rewarded to the caller.
+Before redistribution, a fixed value reward of 10 nUSD is added to the liquidated positions’ debt and rewarded to the caller.

 # Stability Mechanisms

 ## nUSD < $1

-Nectra's primary mechanism to support the nUSD price when it falls below $1 is through redemptions.
-This creates a price floor, as market participants can profitably arbitrage the difference by purchasing undervalued nUSD and redeeming it for $1 worth of cBTC from the system, thus increasing the nUSD price back towards its peg.
+Nectra's primary mechanism for supporting the nUSD price when it falls below $1 is redemptions.
+Redemptions creates a price floor, as market participants can profitably arbitrage the difference by purchasing undervalued nUSD and redeeming it for $1 worth of cBTC from the system, thus increasing the nUSD price back towards its peg.

 A period of high demand for redemptions also creates a second-order effect.
 Borrowers are incentivized to temporarily increase their interest rates to reduce their risk of redemption, and the redemption fees themselves rise with volume.
 Since the interest and redemption fees are streamed to the Savings Account module, users are further incentivized to acquire discounted nUSD on the market and deposit it into the treasury pool to capture a portion of these earnings.
 Doing so reduces the circulating supply of nUSD.